 - Immunotherapy drugs that utilize monoclonal antibodies (ibritumomab, trastuzumab, and tiuxetan, for example)

-- Several types of chemotherapy drugs
+- Several types of chemotherapy drugs used to fight cancer

 - Morphine and other opioids

-Unfortunately, symptoms of a drug allergy usually go far beyond the typical response to environmental allergens, such as what is found in nature or the dust in your home.
+Unfortunately, the symptoms of a drug allergy usually go far beyond the typical response to environmental allergens, such as what is found in nature or the dust in your home.

 Some of the more common and less hazardous drug allergy symptoms are: